Olympic Airways Flight 411

-Olympic Airways Flight 411 was a flight from Ellinikon International Airport bound for John F. Kennedy International Airport and operated by Olympic Airways using a Boeing 747-200.
+Olympic Airways Flight 411 was an international flight from Ellinikon International Airport bound for John F. Kennedy International Airport and operated by Olympic Airways using a Boeing 747-200.
 On August 9, 1978, the flight came close to crashing in downtown Athens.
 Despite maneuvers near the edge of the flight envelope, none of the 418 passengers and crew suffered serious injury.

-Based upon review of the flight data recorder, Boeing concluded that nine seconds after takeoff, the flight crew had inadvertently turned off the water injection pumps in response to warnings, which reduced thrust.
-Turning off the pumps when the plane was in takeoff climb limited the plane's ability to climb.
-Boeing states that thrust was increased manually after 325 seconds and then the plane climbed normally.
+Based on the flight data recorder and information supplied by Olympic Airways, Boeing found that engine No. 3 shut down at rotation and that approximately nine seconds later the crew switched off the water injection pumps.
+An Olympic Airways investigation found that the flight engineer had misinterpreted the extinguished No. 3 "WATER FLOW" warning light as indicating that the water supply had run out.
+Go-around thrust was not initially applied to the remaining engines; thrust was increased after a delay of approximately 30 seconds, although it initially remained below go-around thrust on most engines.
+Boeing concluded that no additional malfunction of the airframe or engines caused the poor climb performance; rather, shutting off the water injection reduced available thrust on an aircraft that was already takeoff-climb limited.
+The aircraft recovered after the crew lowered the nose to accelerate and increased engine thrust.

 Captain Sifis Migadis and Captain Kostas Fikardos managed to keep the aircraft in the air at an extremely low altitude below minimal speed.
 All Boeing simulations of the flight resulted in crashes.

 Flight details

 Background

-The Boeing 747 was the first "jumbo jet".
+The Boeing 747 was the first wide-body aircraft.
 It was a prestige aircraft in the 1970s and purchased by many airlines as a fleet flagship.
 Olympic Airways received its first 747 in 1973.
 Olympic Airways was the flag carrier for Greece and had purchased 747s for some of its prime routes, including a nonstop between Athens and New York.
 This meant that large numbers of American tourists could be accommodated in one flight at lower per-seat costs to the airlines.